sbhbenjamin/tp/docs/UserGuide.md

 ### 3.10 Viewing help: `help`

-Shows the link to the user guide.
+Harmonia allows you to view help by showing you the link to the user guide.

 Format: `help`